ChicagoDSA/sc-site/_pages/en/2-platform.md

 **Racial Justice**
 <br>
-The Socialsit Caucus knows there cannot be economic justice without racial justice.
+The Socialist Caucus knows there cannot be economic justice without racial justice.
 We seek to undo the divestment of communities of color, especially the Black community.
 This can only happen by radically changing our government and economy.
 This is why all our policies in order to be truly universal have to account for structural racism and seek to remedy it through equitable distribution and application.

 **Immigrant Justice**
 <br>